Parliamentary.ai

 Overview

-This bill establishes a Public Advocate in England and Wales to support the families of those who die in major incidents.
-The Advocate will advise families, act as a data controller for relevant information, and facilitate the investigation into the cause of such incidents.
+This bill establishes a Public Advocate in England and Wales to support the families of those who have died in large-scale loss of life events.
+The Advocate will provide advice, act as a data controller for relevant information, and help families navigate investigations and access information.

 Description